 The firm acts for individuals too, and recently resolved a market manipulation investigation by the German Federal Financial Supervisory Authority (BaFin) into a UK-based high frequency trader.
 The trader entered into a non-public settlement with the regulator at an early stage of the probe.

 Hengeler Mueller recently helped a large European company obtain a declination from a US agency that was investigating alleged historical violations of the Foreign Corrupt Practices Act.
 The firm also conducted an internal investigation into the matter.

-Hengeler Mueller serves major banks, retail groups and manufacturing companies, including Bosch, Japanese building materials manufacturer Lixil, Japanese automotive component manufacturer Calsonic and German wholesalers Metro.
+Hengeler Mueller has acted for major banks, such as Deutsche Bank, retail groups and manufacturing companies, including Bosch, Japanese building materials manufacturer Lixil, Japanese automotive component manufacturer Calsonic and German wholesalers Metro.

 Hengeler Mueller is an international full-service law firm with offices in Berlin, Düsseldorf, Frankfurt, Munich, Brussels and London.
-With approx. 300 lawyers, including 86 partners, the firm specialises in high-end legal advice to companies in complex business transactions and special situations.
+With more than 300 lawyers, including 88 partners, the firm specialises in high-end legal advice to companies in complex business transactions and special situations.
 Hengeler Mueller’s clients include major domestic and foreign entities, as well as leading private equity investors and family-owned enterprises in Germany, Europe and worldwide.
-In 2020, Hengeler Mueller was named "Law Firm of the Year" by the renowned German publisher of legal information JUVE.

 Internal Investigations, Crisis Management and Compliance